orassayag/car-form-docker/README.md

 ### Prerequisites

+1. Run VSCode.
-Run Visual Studio code, npm i for both projects, and npm start to the client, node index.js to the server.
+2. In the terminal: npm i for both projects.
+3. And in the terminal npm start to the client.
+4. And in the terminal node index.js to the server.
 Enjoy the magic :)

 ## Built With